mynodebtc/mynode_docs/docs/lightning/restore.md

 If you already have a Lighting Wallet and want to restore it, you can do so via the myNode interface.

+**Note:** You will only see the options to create or restore a wallet if no wallet exists.
+If a wallet has been created, you will first need to delete the Lightning wallet via the settings page before it can be restored.

 ## Restoring a Lightning Wallet

-First, click on Manage under the Lightning app on the myNode home page.
+First, click on Create Wallet under the Lightning app on the myNode home page.

 Then, click on "Restore Wallet from Seed" on the Lightning page.

 **You will need your seed phrase and Static Channel Backup file!**

-**Note:** You will only see the Restore button if no wallet exists.
-If a wallet had been created, you will first need to delete the Lightning wallet via the settings page.

 <center>
   <figure>